 Byars is a tiny town located in the state of Oklahoma.
 With a population of 198 people and just one neighborhood, Byars is the 337th largest community in Oklahoma.

-Because occupations involving physical labor dominate the local economy, Byars is generally considered to be a blue-collar town.
-42.59% of the Byars workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Byars, you'll notice that it is more blue-collar than most other communities in America.
+42.59% of Byars’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Byars is a town of service providers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Byars who work in office and administrative support (14.81%), food service (11.11%), and personal care services (9.26%).

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.43% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Being a small town, Byars does not have a public transit system used by locals to get to and from work.
+Byars is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Byars in 2022 was $21,476, which is low income relative to Oklahoma and the nation.
 This equates to an annual income of $85,904 for a family of four.
 Byars also has one of the higher rates of people living in poverty in the nation, with 45.37% of its population below the federal poverty line.